jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 The natural disposition is always to believe.
 Only acquired wisdom and experience teaches incredulity.
 They very seldom teach it enough.
 The wisest and most cautious of us frequently gives credit to stories which he himself is afterwards ashamed and astonished to believe in.

-24 The man whom we believe is necessarily our leader and director, in the things on which we believe him.
+{{< s v="24" >}} The man whom we believe is necessarily our leader and director, in the things on which we believe him.
 We look up to him with esteem and respect.

 From admiring other people, we come to wish to be admired ourselves.
 From being led and directed by other people, we learn to wish to become ourselves leaders and directors.
 We cannot always be satisfied merely with being admired, unless we can persuade ourselves that we are really worthy of admiration.
 We cannot always be satisfied merely with being believed, unless we are conscious that we are really worthy of belief.

 The desire of praise and praise-worthiness are very much alike.
 Yet they are distinct and separate desires.
 The desire of being believed and of being worthy of belief are very much alike too.
 They are also equally distinct and separate desires.

-25  One of the strongest of all our natural desires seems to be the desire of=
+{{< s v="25" >}} One of the strongest of all our natural desires seems to be the desire of:
 - being believed
 - persuading
 - leading and directing other people

 Perhaps, it is the instinct on which the faculty of speech is founded.
 It is the characteristical faculty of human nature.
 No other animal possesses this faculty.
 We cannot discover in any other animal any desire to lead and direct the judgment and conduct of its fellows.

 Great ambition, the desire of real superiority, of leading and directing, seems peculiar to man.

-Speech is the great instrument of=
+Speech is the great instrument of:
 - ambition
 - real superiority
 - leading and directing other people's judgments and conduct.

-26 It is always mortifying not to be believed.
+{{< s v="26" >}}  It is always mortifying not to be believed.
 It is doubly so when we suspect that people think of us as=
 - unworthy of belief, and
 - capable of deception.